edvb/gst/README.md

 Print version info and exit

-## USAGE
+## Usage

-Create a new Gist of file `file.txt`:
+Create a new gist of `file.txt`:

 ```
 $ gs file.txt
 https://gist.github.com/<new-id>
 ```

-There is also support for multiple files in a single Gist:
+There is also support for multiple files in a single gist:

 ```
 $ gs README.md Makefile prog.c
 https://gist.github.com/<new-id>
 ```

-Specify the Gist's description:
+Specify the gist's description:

 ```
 $ gs -d 'a cool shell script' script.sh
 https://gist.github.com/<new-id>
 ```

-The Gist's URL can be piped to other programs, for example to your clipboard to be pasted else where:
+The gist's URL can be piped to other programs, for example to your clipboard to be pasted elsewhere:

 ```
 $ gs file.txt | xsel -bi
 ```

-You can also create a new Gist from `stdin`.
+You can also create a new gist from `stdin`.
 The file name needs to be supplied
 however:

 ```